altunenes/sorceress/docs/explanations of illusions.md

 The above animation is working similiar with [sorceress/EyeMovements:](https://altunenes.github.io/sorceress/EyeMovements).
 You can try the demo [here](https://altunenes.github.io/sorceress/crazyeeg.html).
 I didn't add any sliders or buttons to the page.
 You can change the colors by changing the values in the code.
 I hope you enjoy it.
 Maybe I will add some sliders in the future.

+update: I added some sliders, color pickers, and a button to the page (open for a surprise)

 ## 36-Negative color illusion